nondejus/AwesomeUnityCommunity/README.md

 * [InControl](https://github.com/pbhogan/InControl "") - An input manager for Unity that tames the cross-platform controller beast.(Discontinued)
 * [InputBinder](https://github.com/RyanNielson/InputBinder) - Bind game inputs to methods via code or using the inspector to add event driven input handling to your project.
 * [MouseFlight](https://github.com/brihernandez/MouseFlight "") - War Thunder style mouse flight controls for aircraft.
+* [FreelancerFlightExample](https://github.com/brihernandez/FreelancerFlightExample "") - Spaceship flight in a similar style to Freelancer.
 * [InputSystem](https://github.com/Unity-Technologies/InputSystem "") - An efficient and versatile input system for Unity.
 * [InputManager](https://github.com/daemon3000/InputManager "") - Custom InputManager for Unity.
 * [Unity Wiimote](https://github.com/Flafla2/Unity-Wiimote "") - An easy to use interface between Unity3D / C# and a Wii Remote controller.